bjornregnell/reqeng-book/slides/02-func.md

 > file = intro-which-model

-# Which modelling technique is best?
+# Which modeling technique is best?

-* A modelling technique may be more or less suitable for  representing a certain aspect.
+* A modeling technique may be more or less suitable for  representing a certain aspect.

 * A well-balanced combination of techniques can capture a larger set of aspects in a better way than a single model.

-* What modelling technique is best depends on...
+* What modeling technique is best depends on...
   * abstraction level
   * project type
   * stakeholders